jyotsnarathee/bank_of_canada_api_testframework/README.md

 ## Overview

 This project demonstrates how to build a modular and efficient API automation framework using Cypress.
-It covers both a positive and a negative test cases for the Bank of Canada Valet API, ensuring the API response's accuracy and reliability. version 1 - As new to Cypress, just ran the tests without using any functions/methods for increased usability.
+It covers both a positive and a negative test cases for the Bank of Canada Valet API, ensuring the API response's accuracy and reliability.
+Version 1 - Being new to Cypress, just ran the tests without using any functions/methods for increased usability.
+Version 2- Added a fucntion getObservations and used it for positive and negative scenario.
+Also, added the HTML report using reporting library Mochawesome.

 ## Project Structure